 The EndNote desktop program is currently one of the most popular citation management programs at UCSD.
-The Web version of EndNote is available freely, with a slightly upgraded version also available at no cost to UC, due to our subscription to Web of Science.
-EndNote web/online version can be used alone or as a compliment to desktop EndNote X-X9, or higher.
+The Web version of EndNote is available freely, with a slightly upgraded version also available at no cost to UC students, faculty & staff, due to our subscription to Web of Science.
+EndNote web/online version can be used alone or as a compliment to the desktop EndNote X9 - EndNote 21, or higher.

-Chrome or Firefox browsers work best for all EndNote features.
+Chrome or Firefox browsers work the best for all EndNote features.

-There are several ways to get references into EndNote:
+There are several ways to get references into EndNote, the 4 main ones are:

 1. Type references in using the New Reference template (very time consuming).